Collier Memorial State Park is said to have the state's finest Logging Museum.

 It is easy to imagine the rugged loggers and "the immense task of moving raw timber with innovation and brute force."

-The pioneer village gives insight into how families once lived in this challenging environment.
+There is also a pioneer village that gives insight into how families once lived in this challenging environment.
 (We RVers know what it's like to make a home in small spaces; however, raising children in these tiny communities would be a test of anyone's resolve.)

 The park and free museum are located just north of Chiloquin, Oregon, near the conjunction of Spring Creek and the Williamson River in a beautiful setting of towering Ponderosa pine trees.